MrZloHex/emuBOOB/README.md

 It's an emulator of INTeL processor 8008.</br>
 And it has 3-bit length stack pointer, that's why there are such name.

+## RoadMap

+ - [X] Main implementations of ALU and Instruction Decoder